mwtaylor/Cookbook/content/recipes/guinness-stew/index.md

         text: Peel the carrots and potatoes and cut them into 1-inch chunks.
       - name: Add Vegetables and Continue Simmer
         text: Add in the chopped vegetables.
 Add bay leaves and thyme.
-Continue to simmer covered for another 90 minutes.
+Continue to simmer covered for about another 90 minutes.
   - section_name: Finish and Serve
     steps:
       - name: Thicken
-        text: Uncover and simmer for approximately 30 minutes to reduce and thicken the liquid and finish cooking the vegetables to desired softness.
+        text: Uncover and increase heat slightly.
+Simmer for approximately 30 minutes to reduce and thicken the liquid and finish cooking the vegetables to desired softness.
+The fat and liquid should be well emulsified.
       - name: Finish
         text: Remove the bay leaves and thyme.
 Add salt to taste.

-yield: 2 servings
+yield: 6 servings
 prepTime: PT10M
 cookTime: PT3H30M

 ---

 Inspiration is from https://bachans.com/blogs/recipes/bachans-guinness-stew

+Also uses some techniques from J. Kenji López-Alt on [YouTube](https://www.youtube.com/watch?v=VIdlVi-VzPY)

+This recipe could also be cooked in an oven instead of the covered simmering steps at {{< temperature 300 >}}.